archerydwd/blog/README.md

 **Adding validation**

-In the creating new articles section above we seen the following code in the view:
+In the creating new articles section above we saw the following code in the view:
 ```
 {% if errors %}
   <ol>